Vohizy/CountDown/README.md

 # Getting to Uppload the Font-family
-you need to install the file digital-7-mono
+you need to install the file digital-7-mono in folder fond